 Harriet Welsch may seem like a she’s just a kid, but she’s actually a spy.
 In her spy notebook, she writes down everything she sees and and everything she knows about everyone she knows, inserting her own opinions and sometimes incorrect observations.
 When Harriet loses her notebook, her secret spy notes are no longer a secret.
 She is forced to deal with the consequences of her actions, and must find a way to repair her strained friendships.

 Why it was banned: This book has been challenged and banned many times over the years because some parents claim the book encourages children to lie and spy on others.

 Melissa (formerly George) by Alex Gino

 George’s teacher says George can’t try out for the part of Charlotte in the class production of Charlotte’s Web, because George is a boy.
 But George isn’t a boy.
-She looks like a boy to the outside world, but she knows that she’s really a girl.
-With the help of a good friend, George comes up with a plan to play the role of her dreams and show her friends and family who she really is on the inside.
+She looks like a boy to the outside world, but she knows that she’s really a girl, Melissa.
+With the help of a good friend, Melissa comes up with a plan to play the role of her dreams and show her friends and family who she really is on the inside.

-Why it was banned: George was challenged, banned, and restricted in school libraries for allegedly “sexual” content and for not aligning with “traditional family values.”
+Why it was banned: Melissa was challenged, banned, and restricted in school libraries for allegedly “sexual” content and for not aligning with “traditional family values.”